awsdocs/amazon-s3-userguide/doc_source/example-walkthroughs-managing-access-example4.md

 1. User in Account C first assumes the role, which returns the user temporary security credentials\.
 Using those temporary credentials, the user then accesses objects in the bucket\.

 For this example, you need three accounts\.
 The following table shows how we refer to these accounts and the administrator users in these accounts\.
-Per IAM guidelines \(see [About using an administrator user to create resources and grant permissions](example-walkthroughs-managing-access.md#about-using-root-credentials)\) we do not use the account root credentials in this walkthrough\.
-Instead, you create an administrator user in each account and use those credentials in creating resources and granting them permissions
+Per the IAM guidelines \(see [About using an administrator user to create resources and grant permissions](example-walkthroughs-managing-access.md#about-using-root-credentials)\), we don't use the AWS account root user credentials in this walkthrough\.
+Instead, you create an administrator user in each account and use those credentials when creating resources and granting them permissions\.

 | AWS account ID | Account referred to as | Administrator user in the account  |